100+ video editing terms you need to know

 Selects

-A collection of selected clips combined into a timeline.
-Selects clips are typically gathered from the “best” footage and can be used to highlight characters, locations, or moods.
+Selects is the video editing term for any collection of chosen clips combined into a timeline.
+What editors call selects clips are typically picked from the best footage you’ve got.
+Selects are typically used to highlight characters, locations, or moods.

-SFX stands for sound effects, which are audio files added in post-production to enhance the action of a scene.
+SFX is shorthand for sound effects.
+Sound effects are audio files added in post-production to enhance the action of a scene.

-Any final video that is shorter than 5 minutes in length is a short-form video.
-Most online videos are short-form videos.
+Any finished video shorter than 5 minutes in length is considered a short-form video.
+Most online video content is made up of short-form videos.

 Shot

-A shot is a continuous section of video between cuts or edits with the same camera framing.
+A shot is a continuous sequence of video footage captured between cuts or edits.
 One section of footage can contain multiple shots if the camera shoots continuously while reframing.

-A shot list is a list of all the shots a filmmaker wants in a production.
+A shot list is a compilation of all the shots a filmmaker wants in a production.

-A sizzle reel is a collection of edited footage that shows highlights of a production.
+A sizzle reel is a collection of edited footage that showcases the highlights of a production.

 Slate

-Slate is a term for the production clapperboard or something else that shows important information like take number, scene number, etc.
+Slate is a term for the production clapperboard or anything else that shows important information like take number, scene number, etc.

 Slide